 A: There are many more well-deserving students with narcolepsy and idiopathic hypersomnia than we can support as a small non-profit with limited funding at this time.
 Please know that we are cheering for you as you seek to advance your education!
 Please see our Additional Resources for Students with Narcolepsy page for other scholarship opportunities.

-Q: When is the scholarship application due?
+Q: When are applications due?

-A: All applications are due no later than midnight on April 1, 2021.
+A: Applications are due on April 1st.

 Q: Can I have an extension on the application deadline?

 A: In order to ensure fairness to all scholarship applicants, we do not grant extensions on the application deadline.

 Q: What do I need to include with my application?

 A: The following must be included in your submission for your application to be considered complete: